Banks: What are the local banks and their opening times?

 Getting around: How do I get around the island?

-Your choices are the included jeep rental (All Inclusive Plan only), an additional vehicle or scooter rental may be an option.
+Your choices are jeep rental or taxi.
+Scooter rental may be an option.
 See Getting around on Bequia for a listing of car/jeep rental companies and other means of transportation on the island.

 Hurricanes: Do you get hurricanes?